 - Bar Admission: Bar membership, only applicable to graduates, should appear at the top of your resume, above the Education section.
 If you have a substantial amount of experience as an attorney, the Experience section of your resume should precede the Education section.
 If you are registered to take the bar exam or awaiting the results of a bar exam you have written, you can include that information in a cover letter.

-- Other Activities; Hobbies and Interests: Many attorneys like to see hobbies and interests on resumes.
+- Additional Information; Interests: Many attorneys like to see hobbies and interests on resumes.
 It gives them a more complete picture of the applicant as well as something to talk about during the interview.
 Include activities that reflect positive characteristics such as self-discipline or leadership, as well as ones that show you to be really smart or unusual.
 Two or three items of this kind are usually sufficient.
-Broad categories such as reading, music, food and travel do not distinguish you enough from other candidates, and should not be included (but “19 th century Russian literature” and “playing the banjo” are fine).
+Broad categories such as reading, music, food and travel do not distinguish you enough from other candidates, and should not be included (but “19th century Russian literature” and “playing the banjo” are fine).
 For further guidance on whether to include interests on your resume, and what to include, review this Listing Interests on Your Resume handout.

 D. Resume Suggestions